Flower Mound High School: History

+In 2013, the school began a project to build a new campus that would be for 9th graders only.
+The class of 2018 was the first class to use the new freshman center.
+Jeff Brown was named the principal of the separated campus.

 In 2019, it was announced that Lail would retire and pass the leadership to Chad Russell.

 Athletics

-Flower Mound High School is a 6A school, competing as part of the University Interscholastic League in District 6-6A, the classification for schools with the largest enrollment.
+Flower Mound High School is a 6A school, competing as part of the University Interscholastic League in District 5-6A, the classification for schools with the largest enrollment.
 Its main rival is Marcus High School, the school FMHS plays against annually in the Mound Showdown.
-Other rivals include Lewisville High School and Hebron High School.
-The main sports the Jaguars compete in are American football, boys' and girls' soccer, boys' and girls' basketball, baseball, cross country, golf, ice hockey (although not school-sponsored), softball, tennis, swimming, track, volleyball, bowling, water polo (also not school-sponsored), and wrestling.
+Other rivals include Lewisville High School in the Battle of the Axe, and Hebron High School.
+The Jaguars compete in many sports, including American football, boys' and girls' soccer, boys' and girls' basketball, baseball, cross country, golf, softball, tennis, swimming, track, volleyball, bowling, wrestling and ice hockey.
 In the 2006–2007 school year, every athletic team at the school advanced to playoffs, with several winning the district title.

 The 2008 baseball team advanced to the Class 5A Regional Finals in 2008, losing to Southlake Carroll.
 In spring 2014, the baseball team won the state 5A title.

 In 2008 boys' basketball, the Jaguars advanced to the regional quarterfinals, the furthest they had ever advanced, from a last-second shot by Brad Renz, before losing to Colleyville Heritage High School.

 In 2008, the school's male swim team placed second at the UIL Class 5A State Swimming and Diving Championships held in Austin, the highest finish ever for any LISD school.

-In 2008, the softball team advanced to the Regional Semi-Finals; no team had done this before.
-They lost to Weatherford HS.
+In 2008, the softball team advanced to the regional semi-finals for the first time, losing to Weatherford HS.

-The Flower Mound wrestling team was the UIL state runner-up for two years in a row in 2010 and 2011.
+The Flower Mound wrestling team was the UIL state runner-up for two consecutive seasons (2010 and 2011).

-In 2011, the girls' cross country team placed third at state, and in 2015, the boys' team placed third.
+In 2011, the girls' cross-country team placed third at state, and in 2015, the boys' team placed third.
 The boys' team placed second in the state in 2005.